Azure-Samples/contoso-chat/docs/workshop/docs/03-Workshop-Build/03-infra.md

             -gpt-35-turbo, gpt-4, text-embedding-ada-002
     1. ✅ | Your Azure AIProject resource is ready!

+_Azure Container Apps (ACA) is an easy-to-use compute solution for hosting our chat AI application.
+The application is implemented as a FastAPI server that exposes a simple `/create_request` API endpoint to clients for direct use or integration with third-party clients_.

-??? note "Step 4: Validate Azure Container Apps is ready in tab 3️⃣"
+??? info  "Step 4: Validate Azure Container Apps is ready in tab 3️⃣"

     1. Switch to the Azure Portal tab 3️⃣ - `rg-AITOUR` resource Overview
     1. Click the `Azure Container App` resource - visit details page